litestar-org/litestar-vite/docs/usage/inertia.rst

 If you would like to use drop-in CSRF protection with the Inertia plugin, you can use the built in Litestar CSRF protection with the cookie_name set to ``csrftoken`` or with a header name set to ``x-csrftoken``.

-If you use any other value, be sure to refernce the configuration details in the `Inertia documentation <https://inertiajs.com/csrf-protection>`_.
+If you use any other value, be sure to refer to the configuration details in the `Inertia documentation <https://inertiajs.com/csrf-protection>`_.

 For more examples and best practices, refer to the